 Banks in Uganda are supervised by the Benki Kuu ya Uganda or Bank of Uganda, the central bank of the country.
 It is a government-owned bank that was established in 1966.
 Aside from governing the banks in Uganda, it promotes price stability and fosters a sound financial system.
 It is also responsible for promoting macroeconomic stability.

 Moody’s Investors Service gives Uganda a stable outlook and maintains the B2 long-term issuer ratings.
 The long-term foreign currency bond rating remains unchanged at Ba3.
 The same holds true for the country’s deposit ceilings at B3.

 One of the licensed commercial banks in Uganda is Stanbic Bank, which is a majority-owned subsidiary of Stanbic Africa Holdings Limited.
-The bank offers a comprehensive range of banking products and services such as savings, loans, investments, debit and credit cards, and mortgages.
+The bank offers a comprehensive range of banking products and services, such as savings, loans, investments, debit and credit cards, and mortgages.

 Stanbic Bank was established in 1906 under the name National Bank of India.
 It became Grindlays Bank until 1991 when Standard Bank bought the Grindlays Bank network in Africa.
-It was then renamed to Stanbic Bank (Uganda) Limited.
+It was then renamed as Stanbic Bank (Uganda) Limited.
 Its headquarters is in Kampala.

 Revenue: UGX 636.04 billion (2017)

 Development Finance Company of Uganda Bank Limited, or DFCU Bank, is the second largest of the commercial banks in Uganda.
 DFCU offers several banking products and services, including loans, savings, checking, debit and credit cards, investments, and mortgages, through its network of 68 branches and 100 ATMs throughout the country.
 Established in 1964, DFCU Bank is based in Kampala.